A Day in the Life: Coaching in Melbourne

 Swimming is a massive part of the Australian culture.
 Where I’m living in Prahran there’s a 50m public pool a 5 minute walk away, and a 25m pool/ water polo pool a 10minute walk away.
 I’m at the pool at a wide variety of times, and whether I am coaching, or at 5am training there is always people swimming and in all temperatures!

 The Sport Lived Socials have been brilliant.
-Kathy has been amazing and has organized fantastic socials, and such a huge variety which means you can seen parts of Melbourne you wouldn’t normally think to visit.
+Kathy has been amazing and has organised fantastic socials, and such a huge variety which means you can seen parts of Melbourne you wouldn’t normally think to visit.
 The socials have ranged from surfing followed by cider tasting or a trip to a koala and kangaroo sanctuary, to Bounce and trips to big sporting fixtures.

 I have had the privilege to join Melbourne H2O swim squad and their Performance Programme while I’m out here.
 Luckily they train at the Prahran 50m outdoor pool in the mornings and Melbourne High School 25m/water polo pool in the evening – all within perfect walking distance for me!
 I have been able to coach around my swimming training, and train around my coaching.
 I’m training six times a week and working 5 times a week, which means I’m in the water every day.
 I have good tan lines from morning training!